 A PSBT requires multiple owner signatures, which may take time.
 There are two signing options:

-• openSignPsbt(psbt: bitcoin.Psbt, execute?: boolean) - opens a waiting modal until enough signatures are gathered and the signed PSBT is returned to the app.
-Execute flag can send the transaction to mempool once there's enough signatures gathered and returns the txId back to the application.
+openSignPsbt(psbt: bitcoin.Psbt, options: {execute?: boolean, customBroadcastUrl?: string, onlyFinalize?: boolean}) - opens a waiting modal until enough signatures are gathered and the signed PSBT is returned to the app.
+Execute flag can send the transaction to mempool once there's enough signatures gathered and returns the txId back to the application. customBroadcastUrl overrides the mempool API URL for broadcasting transactions.
+The onlyFinalize flag finalizes the signed PBST but is ignored if execute=true.

 This method is recommended when the application needs to retrieve the signed PSBT, otherwise better to use the signPsbt approach.